 Some grease and food residue might build upon the outer surface of your deep fryer.
 Do not use harsh chemicals or brushes to clean them.
 Instead, a degreaser or a paste made from water and baking soda will work great.
 Let the paste mixture stand for 10 minutes and use a paper towel to take the grime off.
 Rinse and dry when the outer surface is good and clean.

 Cleaning a deep fryer isn’t hard if you do it regularly.
 Do not wait for a foul smell to develop or until your deep fryer is covered in a crust made from oil, grease, and leftover food debris before you start cleaning it.
-Get your hands dirty and you’ll be using your fryer for longer.
+How to clean a deep fryer is actually pretty basic and you just have to get your hands dirty and you’ll be using your fryer for longer.